kajaleprashant24/fyber/README.md

-# fyber
+# README

 To Run the test cases follow the steps:-
-1.Extract the project to a directory.
+/n1.Extract the project to a directory.
-2.cd to project directory.
+/n2.cd to project directory.
 3.run following command from cmd:- mvn clean test